ramtinJ95/Mywiki/Account Access and Security.md

 Active Key is used for both encryption and decryption.
 The retired Key is used for decryption only.
 The destroyed Key is no longer used.

+Snowflake supports Role-Based Access control.
+Permissions on database objects such as databases or tables are granted to Roles.

 ### Platform security
 Snowflake is a highly secured platform and provides multi-level security like Multi-Factor Authentication (MFA), provision to set up Network policy to block